Laragear/Refine/README.md

 }
 ```

-Alternatively, if you're using a `FormRequest`, you can just return the keys of the validated data.
+Alternatively, if you're using a `FormRequest`, you can always return the keys of the validated data.

 ```php
 use Illuminate\Http\Request;